-Madelung disease is a rare benign condition characterized by symmetrical growth of lipomas around the shoulders, neck, upper arms +/- upper trunk in peoples ages 30-60 years.
-Some may experience rapid growth of fatty deposits over a small course of months, and others may experience a slower progression over years.
-It most often affects men of Mediterranean descent who have a history of alcohol abuse.
-Non-alcoholics and women may also be affected.
-The exact cause of this disease is unknown, but there may be a strong correction alcoholism since roughly 90% of those affected by Madelung have a history of alcohol abuse.
-The body’s inability to properly metabolize fat, may be suggestive of an endocrine disorder.
+Madelung Disease is a rare condition characterized by fat deposits or symmetrical growth of lipomas around the shoulders, neck, and upper body.
+Some may experience rapid growth of fatty deposits over the course of several months, while others may experience a slower progression over time.
+Madelung generally affects men with a history of alcohol abuse, those of Mediterranean descent, and individuals between the ages of 30-60 years old.
+However, non-alcoholics and women alike can also develop the disease.
+The exact cause of Madelung is unknown, but there may be a strong correlation between alcoholism and those who later develop the disease.
+Roughly 90% of those affected by Madelung have a history of alcohol abuse.

-Like any other disease, signs and symptoms vary person to person with Madelung disease.
-A strong indication is the discovery of lipomas found on the left side of the body before the right.
-These masses are highly vascular with a rubbery consistency.
-The progression of fatty tissue around the shoulders and neck can lead to excruciating pain and a decrease in mobility.
-Those with Madelung disease may also develop peripheral neuropathy and neurological disturbances such as difficulty swallowing, hoarseness, sleep disturbances, a fluctuation in heart rate as well as blood pressure, and shortness of breath.
+Like any other disease, Madelung signs and symptoms vary from person to person.
+One warning sign is the presence of fat deposits or lipomas on the left side of the body.
+These masses generally form on the left side of the body before the right, and are found near blood vessels and veins.
+The growth of these lipomas around the neck and shoulders can lead to excruciating pain and decreased mobility.
+Madelung Disease may also cause nerve damage and neurological complications such as difficulty swallowing, hoarseness or strained voice, fluctuations in heart rate and blood pressure, shortness of breath, and difficulty sleeping.

-Madelung disease is diagnosed based on a thorough physical exam and history.
-Imaging studies such as computed tomography (CT scan) and/or magnetic resonance imaging (MRI) also prove to be helpful.
-A MRI scan is a preferred method for it aids in visualization of the lipomas and surround tissues.
-In some cases, a biopsy is needed to confirm diagnosis.
+Madelung Disease is diagnosed based on a thorough physical examination and medical history review.
+Imaging studies such as a computed tomography (CT scan) and/or magnetic resonance imaging (MRI) also prove to be helpful.
+An MRI scan is a preferred method to detect lipomas and possibly a biopsy to confirm diagnosis.

 - Madelung’s Disease.
 NORD.
 April 1, 2005; http://www.rarediseases.org/rare-disease-information/rare-diseases/byID/778/viewAbstract